zulip/zulip/docs/contributing/gsod-ideas.md

 Zulip webapp, but doesn't cover how to do those tasks in Zulip's mobile and beta terminal apps.

-We have recently built a nice markdown-based system to make it easy to show information for multiple platforms in a single tabbed widget.
+We have recently built a nice Markdown-based system to make it easy to show information for multiple platforms in a single tabbed widget.
 An example article using this widget is
 [logging in](https://zulip.com/help/logging-in).
 This project will